Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Get-AzOracleDatabaseCloudVMCluster.md

 {{ Add output here (remove the output block if the example doesn't have an output) }}
 ```

-Gets a list of the Cloud VM Cluster resources
+Gets a list of the Cloud VM Cluster resources.
+For more information, execute `Get-Help Get-AzOracleDatabaseCloudVMCluster`

 ### Example 2: Gets a Cloud VM Cluster resource by name and resource group name
 ```powershell